wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/index.markdown

 Breaking the network effect of a certain "standard" of spam is critical as **it forces spammers to adopt a new standard** and resets the whole process of **building an eco-system and creating a community around it**.
 This also sends a strong signal to [external sources of funding that might want to support spammers](https://x.com/PrinceySOV/status/1740821876992344352?s=20) that future investments are at risk of being rejected by the network at any moment.
 {: style="text-align: justify"}

 There is no other way to fight spam other than **through a cat & mouse game** and there will most likely **never be an absolute solution to spam**.
 That is because, by nature, **spam will try to camouflage as valid content** in order to waste and misuse shared network resources.
-The mouse needs to build ecosystems that can generate a profit out of the spam, that is always a costly endeavour that requires funding to build up a network effect around a source of revenue.
+The mouse needs to build ecosystems that can generate a profit out of the spam, that is always a costly endeavor that requires funding to build up a network effect around a source of revenue.
 The cat can easily become better at this game.
 Developing filters to identify and block new sources of spam is trivial as **spammers will usually have to reveal how to identify spam in order to build marketplaces for example around it**.
-All the types spam of the 2023 wave use "explorers" to identify and present each type of spam, these software can be used to identify the spam.
+All the types of spam of the 2023 wave use "explorers" to identify and present each type of spam, these software can be used to identify the spam.
 If spammers eventually make spam so efficient that it becomes **indistinguishable from Bitcoin currency transactions**, so much so that it **cannot be identified anymore**, it will most likely won't be considered as spam anymore because of its efficiency.
 Until then, it is hard to imagine any path or solution other than continuously repealing spam.
 {: style="text-align: justify"}